 How to play

-Let your child start to build a pattern with the bricks.
-It can be a flat design on a baseplate or a structure.
+Let your child start to build his/her model with the bricks.

 Adapt the activity

 Create a leter of the alphabet in bricks.

 Make it into a competition, each family member has their own COLLECTOR’S BAG.
 The person with the most bricks at the end of the walk wins.